moderngl/moderngl-window/docs/guide/resource_system.rst

     # Load binary data
     data = data.load(DataDescription(path='data.bin', kind='binary))

-For more information about supported parameters see the api documenation.
+For more information about supported parameters see the api documentation.